July 30, 2020

 Other bodily components that contribute to plasma’s yellow hue are carotenoids, which are pigments commonly found in fruits and vegetables like carrots, and haemoglobin, a protein found in red blood cells.

-Causes of Plasma Discolouration
+Causes of Blood Plasma Discolouration

 Common hues that are seen when plasma becomes discoloured are reddish-orange and green.
 Reddish-orange plasma is usually caused by red blood cells that have ruptured and decomposed, which is a process known as haemolysis.
 Smokers are more prone to having reddish-orange plasma due to the contaminated lack of oxygen in their system.
 Unfortunately, plasma that is too red cannot be used.